 (e.g.,) Greater Estes Valley: The Library currently provides services to the following neighboring, non-District, non-CLC Colorado residents at no charge:

 - Drake residents

-Any person not fitting into one of the above categories may apply for a temporary Visitor card.
-This account type applies to out-of-state visitors to the Estes Valley, temporary seasonal workers and Coloradans who do not pay taxes in support of a local public library.
-A Visitor card may be issued upon receipt of a refundable deposit and appropriate documentation.
+All others may apply for a temporary Visitor card.
+This account type serves out-of-state visitors to the Estes Valley, temporary seasonal workers, and Coloradans who do not pay taxes in support of a local public library.
+A Visitor card may be issued upon receipt of a refundable deposit and required documentation.

-Upon return of all materials and satisfactory closing of the account, a refund will be issued to the Visitor.
-The deposit will be forfeited after three months past last use of the card, or the card expiration date and will accrue to the Estes Valley Library Friends & Foundation as a donation.
+Upon return of all materials and closing of the account, a refund will be issued to the Visitor.
+If not collected by the cardholder, the deposit will be forfeited after three months of non-use, or the card expiration date, and will transfer as a donation to the Estes Valley Library Friends & Foundation.

-Please refer to the Patron and Circulation Policy sets for additional information.
+Please refer to the Circulation, Management and Patron Policy sets for additional information.

 The Estes Valley Library Card Eligibility Policy was adopted and approved by the Estes Valley Public Library District Board of Trustees on December 11, 2006, and revised on November 16, 2009, April 21, 2014, December 14, 2015, March 18, 2019, August 19, 2019 and May 16, 2022.